epsilonite/machine-learning-project/README.md

 ### Question:

-How can we leverage machine learning in breast cancer diagnostics?
+How can we leverage existing machine learning research to improve breast cancer diagnostics?

 ### Description: